 The spiritual message of a sacred story, designated for each of us, is the one that uplifts our own heart’s resonance, in the place where we are most confused.

-When you self-publish on Amazon, an important part of the process is choosing your Kindle Keywords.
-After all the work authors do writing and formatting their books, sometimes keywords aren’t given the careful attention they deserve, and in this post, I’ll show you...
+When you self-publish a book on Amazon, an important part of the process is choosing your Kindle Keywords.
+After all the work authors do writing and formatting their books, sometimes keywords aren’t given the careful attention they deserve, and in this post, I’ll show...

 The published writers and professional book editors at Book Editing Associates can help you write or revise query letters for both fiction and nonfiction books.
 Don’t wing it with something so important.
 You’ll never have another chance to make a first impression.
 If you believe in your book, give it the very best shot by working with experts in the field.